RealityBending/RealityBending.github.io/content/post/2021-06-30-logo_meaning/index.md

 ### Pipe

 The pipe refers to painting of the surrealist René Magritte.
-One of the common interpretation of the meaning of it is that it symbolizes the difference between the authentic thing (a real pipe) and its representation.
+One of the common interpretation suggests that it symbolizes the difference between the authentic thing (a real pipe) and its representation.
 This, we believe, is just one level that differentiates the real from the unreal...

 <figure align="center">
     <img src='pipe.jpg' width="90%" />